 Historically, Romerberg had been a witness to royal coronations of German Kings and Emperors, and trades among the locals and Roman merchants.

-At Romerberg, you’ll find Frankfurt’s City Hall that has been here since mid-15th century.
+At Romerberg, you’ll find Frankfurt’s City Hall which has been here since the mid-15th century.

 Romerberg is the country’s largest medieval old town where the renowned German writer, Johann Wolfgang Goethe, used to live.